alexnitta/faunauth/README.md

 To create a full set of authentication features, you will need to implement server-side logic that does the following:

-1. Sign up a new user with `register`
+1. Sign up a new user with `register`.
+If you want users to be able to login with a username, they must provide both email, username and password.
+If you just want them to login with email, then only email and password are required.
 2. Confirm a new user's email address with `setPassword`
 3. Log in a user with `login` (works with either email address or username)
 4. Log out a user with `logout`